Differentiated Active Civil Case Management System (DACMS)

-The Juvenile Drug Court Program of Marion County deals with varying degrees of substance abuse among youthful offenders and targets youth who have committed drug-related offenses or acknowledge a history of substance abuse upon arrest for nonviolent offenses.
+The Juvenile Treatment Court Program of Marion County deals with varying degrees of substance abuse among youthful offenders and targets youth who have committed drug-related offenses or acknowledge a history of substance abuse upon arrest for nonviolent offenses.

 The Marion County DUI Court mission has been to reduce the number of repeat DUI offenders by providing alternative community-based treatment, thereby increasing both offender productivity and public safety.

 The Juvenile Alternative Sanctions Program maintains an array of alternatives for youth in contempt of court.